BeeLeDev/BeeLeDev/README.md

 </h2>

 <p align=center>
-  My name is Brandon, I am a student at the University of Massachussetts Boston.<br />
+  My name is Brandon, I fall into rabbit holes when it comes to learning new things.<br />
 </p>

 <p align=center>